42talents/blog-verify-database-content-from-a-karate-test/README.md

   }
 ```

 And we can call this method at the start of the test scenario.
-The following statement calls the delete entry method and logs the result to the console.
+For example, the following statement calls the delete entry method and logs the result to the console.

 ```gherkin
   * karate.log('removed', logDb.deleteEntries(entry), 'log entries')